Emergency Intercom Repairs Melbourne

 App Worked — Stopped After Update

-Everything worked perfectly until a firmware update on the intercom or an app update on your phone broke the integration.
+Everything worked until a firmware update on the intercom or an app update on your phone broke the integration.
 API endpoints may have changed, authentication tokens may have been invalidated, or a new firmware version introduced a bug affecting the relay or call function.

 How We Fix It